AcalaNetwork/acala-wiki/karura/integration/token-transfer.md

 #### currencies.transfer

 * [https://karura.subscan.io/extrinsic?module=Currencies&call=transfer](https://karura.subscan.io/extrinsic?module=Currencies&call=transfer)
-* This can be used to send any supported tokens in the network
+* This can be used to send any supported tokens in the network, including KAR, KSM, LKSM, kUSD etc.

 #### currencies.transferNativeCurrency